PedroSaavedraR/Program-for-computing-Zeller_s_Congruence/README.md

 <span style="color:green"><h1>"Program for computing Zeller's Congruence", my first gitHub upload.</h1></span>

-This is an interesting algorith that uses module theory and congruences to compute on what day of the week will a certain date (DD,MM,YYYY) coincide.
+This is an interesting algorithm that uses module theory and congruences to compute on what day of the week will a certain date (DD,MM,YYYY) coincide.

 <span style="color:red"><h2>Zeller's Congruence</h2></span>